 What we call 3-D like a point cloud, mesh, or volume rendering, is at least 5-D when animated, and a graph is a particular projection of a sparse matrix.

-The examples of observed properties are kind of contrived, because the true phenomena of interest are not fully captured.
+The examples of observed properties are contrived, because the true phenomena of interest are not captured.

 Waves need frequency domain data, temperature varies with depth, and the water depth values come with many caveats.

 It's bytes representing some few measurements.
 This becomes evident when you get into first principles of digitized voltages or photon counts.
 Sometimes a proxy is derived from two or more primary or derived properties.

 When it comes down to it, we are doing pixel manipulation on discrete and reduced array representations of higher-order data or models.